CloverTerrace/weather/README.md

 **Live at:** <https://cloverterrace.github.io/weather/>

-## how it works 🌪️

-This isn't a single script anymore — it's three cooperating pieces, each with its own job.

-### 1. The home server (primary source)
+### 1. the home server (primary source) 🍀

-A local machine (`wx-server`) runs [WeeWX](https://weewx.com/) against an Ecowitt gateway via the `interceptor` driver.
+a local machine (`wx-server`) runs [WeeWX](https://weewx.com/) against an Ecowitt gateway via the `interceptor` driver.
 A custom WeeWX service, `scripts/weewx_json_export.py` — kept here as a **reference copy only**; it actually runs on the WeeWX box, not in CI — writes `data/weather.json` on every loop packet and appends to `data/history.json` on every archive record, straight into a local clone of this repo.
 It also:

 - holds onto the last known-good pressure / solar radiation / precip rate reading for a few minutes, so one missed sensor read doesn't blank the dashboard;
 - tracks the lightning sensor (strikes today, distance/time of the most recent one), if you have one mapped.

-A systemd timer, `weather-committer.timer` → `weather-committer.service` (calling `scripts/commit_and_push.sh`, also a **reference copy**), commits and pushes `data/weather.json` + `data/history.json` to `main` every 2 minutes — but only if something actually changed.
+a systemd timer, `weather-committer.timer` → `weather-committer.service` (calling `scripts/commit_and_push.sh`, also a **reference copy**), commits and pushes `data/weather.json` + `data/history.json` to `main` every 2 minutes — but only if something actually changed.
 If the push is rejected (e.g. the GitHub Actions fallback below pushed while the server was catching back up), it rebases with `-X theirs`: the home server's own live reading always wins, since it's the freshest source once it's back online.

-### 2. GitHub Actions (fallback + everything else)
+### 2. GitHub Actions (fallback + everything else) 🌩️

 `.github/workflows/update-weather.yml` runs on demand (see #3) and does two separate jobs, plus a handful of auxiliary fetches: